How do you overseed a lawn?

 • Sprinkle the seed onto the grass evenly - apply more in patchy or thinner areas.

 As standard, the seeds should be applied at a rate of 35g per square metre.
 However, if patchy areas are present, apply the seed at a rate of 50g per square metre.
 Consider the depth of soil your seed will sit in.
-If you bury it too deep, the plant will run out of energy, or if left on the surface, it may dry out, or birds may come along and eat it up – try to find a happy medium.
+If you bury it too deep, the plant will run out of energy.
+If left on the surface, it may dry out, or birds may come along and eat it up—try to find a happy medium.

 It also helps to use the best grass seeds suited to your garden's soil type.